What Is ISO 21434? Compliance Tips for Automotive Software Developers

 However, some of these criteria may not be sufficiently addressed in the selected language.
 This is why there are several ways of addressing these language deficiencies, including:

 It is recommended to use coding guidelines to address the deficiencies of the chosen language.

-Why Are MISRA C:2012 Revision 1 and CERT C Guidelines Recommended?
+Why Are MISRA C:2012 Revision 1 and CERT C Guidelines Recommended for ISO 21434?

-It is well known that programming languages such as C and C++ contain features that can result in critical or unspecified behavior.
-In a secure system, this is unacceptable and prohibits the use of such language constructs with a language subset that will allow the adoption of the language in a system with cybersecurity requirements.
+It is well known that programming languages such as C and C++ contain features that can result in critical or unspecific behavior.
+In a secure system, this is unacceptable.
+Prohibiting the use of such language constructs, with a language subset, may allow the adoption of the language in a system with cybersecurity requirements.

 C continues to be the most common language used in automotive software.
 The MISRA C:2012 revision 1 and CERT C guidelines are particularly recommended in ISO/SAE 21434 for any projects using the C language.